 The two Talkback output types can be summarised as follows:

 The main Talkback Outputs (see above right) are used to feed remote speakers or headphones which may not have any other audio routed to it, such as a backstage cue speaker or another engineer's headphones.

 Main Talkback Outputs are switched on and off using the OUT 1 and OUT 2 buttons in the Master Tile's Talkback area.

-You can send Talkback to individual foldbacks or other Aux outputs (see left).
-Talkback sends to Auxes are activated using the TB button in the Aux Channel's Fader/TB Quick Controls, as described further down this page.
+You can send Talkback to individual Aux buses (see left).
+Talkback sends to Auxes are activated using the TB IN button in the Aux Channel's Fader/TB Quick Controls, as described further down this page.